percona/portal-doc/docs/advisors/checks/mongodb-localhost-bypass.md

 # Check mongodb localhost bypass

 ## Description
-This advisor returns a warning if MongoDB **enableLocalhostAuthBypass** parameter is set to True.
+This advisor returns a warning if the [localhost exception](https://www.mongodb.com/docs/v6.0/core/localhost-exception/) is enabled in MongoDB ( the **enableLocalhostAuthBypass** parameter is set to True).

 This represents a security vulnerability and should be disabled.